Prototype vs. Wireframe: How to Use Both in Design

 Image Source

-Wireframes are best kept as simple as possible to remove bias in testing.
-At the wireframe stage, designers are trying to test product viability above anything else.
+When it comes to your wireframe, keep it simple to remove bias in testing.
+At this phase, you're trying to test product viability above anything else.
 If testers are exposed to what looks like a very polished wireframe, they may feel uncomfortable being critical of something that appears already finished.

 Types of Prototypes

-The bigger difference between a prototype and wireframe is in how prototypes focus on user interaction.
+The bigger difference between a prototype vs wireframe lies in how prototypes focus on user interaction.
 If you have limited time and resources, you might use low-fidelity prototypes.
 But your user feedback will only be as good as the elements users are able to test.

 Image Source

-Many popular digital design tools incorporate both wireframing and prototype functions.
-Designers can change from low- to high-fidelity on one platform, saving time — and, by extension, money.
+Did you know that many popular digital design tools incorporate both wireframing and prototype functions?
+This is effective for continuity's sake and will help designers change from low- to high-fidelity on one platform, saving time — and, by extension, money.
 Some of the most popular tools include InVision, Sketch, and Adobe XD.

 CMS Hub User building page with drag and drop editor